centreon/centreon-documentation/en/integrations/external/connector-mip.md

 ### Services

 A discovery rule is available to get all your scenarios and quickly configure them as Centreon services.
-Here a step-by-step guide:
+Here is a step-by-step guide:

 * Go to "Configuration > Services" and click "Scan" in the Discovery sub menu